 There’s a crisp and humid chill in the air that can mean only one thing: Fall is here.
-And although Fall brings with it a resurgence of motivation and the predictable structure of routine, it also brings with it a much less welcome feeling or state of being... sickness.
+And although Fall brings with it a resurgence of motivation and the predictable structure of routine, it also brings with it a much less welcome feeling or state of being... sick.

 That’s right, cold and flu season is upon us and if you have a child who attends daycare or preschool, you’re likely dreading the prevalence and persistence of these viruses.